freedomofpress/securedrop-dev-docs/docs/workstation_setup.rst

    qubes-update-gui

 Select all VMs marked as **updates available**, then click **Next**.
-Once all updates have been applied, you’re ready to proceed.
+Once all updates have been applied, you're ready to proceed.
 Choose the environment that you wish to set up and then follow the applicable
 instructions: